7/18/2024

 Emil

-Primarily, and just to be very specific on the details on all the basket capacities is not fully negotiated yet.
-There's still some vulnerability, but we have capacity to invest that fit our future plan, including the investment management business that we have described multiple times.
+Primarily, and just to be very specific on the details, one of the basket capacities is not fully negotiated yet, still some maneuverability.
+But we have capacity to invest and fit our future plan, including the investment management business that we have described multiple times.

 speaker